pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: 8**

    The single-byte Block Size to include in the flow control message that the layer will send when receiving data.
    Represents to number of consecutive frame that a sender should send before expecting the layer to send a flow control message.
-0 Means infinetely large block size (implying no flow control message)
+0 Means infinitely large block size (implying no flow control message)

 .. _param_squash_stmin_requirement: